Tasnima123/DevOps-Course-Starter/README.md

 You can then visit this link [here](https://devops-todo-app.azurewebsites.net) in your web browser to view the app on Azure.

 The Travis CI:
-* automatically builds and deploys the main branch
+* automatically builds and deploys the branch to Azure
 * publishes the Docker images to Docker Hub
 * update the Terraform resources before deploy